 Maud Lucinda McDonald LeBaron is my maternal grandmother, of whom I’m “the spittin’ image” — I was always told while growing up.
-The above photo of her looks so much like me at that age, I look at it and think it is I, myself.
+The above photo of her looks so much like me at that age, I look at it and think it is me.
 I can’t tell the difference!

-Still, I resent that she used my Grandmother, Maud Lucinda McDonald LeBaron: She wrote a book about Grandma meant to draw in her progeny, relatives, and others; so as to promote her’s (Charlotte’s) and Uncle Joel’s Church of the Firstborn doctrine — a la Charlotte LeBaron’s viewpoint.
+Still, I resent that Aunt Charlotte used Grandmother Maud: She wrote a book “about” Grandma that was largely meant to draw in Grandma’s progeny, relatives and others; and convert them to her’s/Charlotte’s and Uncle Joel’s Church of the Firstborn doctrine — a la Charlotte LeBaron’s viewpoint, however — if they were not already members of Joel’s church.
 In that sense, Maud’s Story really should be “Charlotte’s Story.”

-She includes in her booklet numerous short vignettes I’ve coined: “Quotes from Grandma’s Notes.”
-But doesn’t write much, otherwise, about Grandma.
-Perhaps, to get more of Grandmother’s history, Charlotte expects us to read The LeBaron Story, again, a manuscript consisting largely of Mother’s work; but which Aunt Charlotte helped her husband (my Uncle Verlan LeBaron) compile, finish, and publish.
+She includes in her booklet numerous “Quotes from Grandma’s Notes.”
+Doesn’t write much, otherwise, about Grandma.
+Perhaps, to get more of Grandma’s history, Charlotte expects us to read The LeBaron Story, a manuscript consisting mostly of my mom’s work that Aunt Charlotte helped her husband Verlan LeBaron compile, finish, and publish.

 My final thoughts on Maud’s Story: Grandmother should have given a sermon or two in church if she was as erudite and well-versed in the cult’s dogma as she appears to be in Charlotte’s short biography where she uses Grandmother Maud to preach Joel’s dogma.